soot-oss/SootUp/docs/jimple-stmts.md

     ```

 But this could escalate to a huge if-else-tree - almost a forest.
 To mitigate such scenario you can implement a subclass of `AbstractStmtVisitor`.
 Just subclass the methods to the respective Stmts you need to handle.
+This is visitor acts like a switch-case, implemented via two dynamic calls.
 === "StmtVisitor"
     ```java